Harvey, Western Australia

-Harvey is a town located in the South West of Western Australia along the South Western Highway, 140 km south of Perth, between Pinjarra and Bunbury.
+Harvey is a town in the South West region of Western Australia along the South Western Highway, 140 km south of Perth, between Pinjarra and Bunbury.
 It has a population of 2,797.
 Harvey Town is known for its dairy industry and oranges.

 History

 The original inhabitants of the Harvey area are the Pindjarup (Binjareb) and Wardandi Noongar people, who have lived there for tens of thousands of years.

 Harvey's name is derived from the nearby Harvey River, named by Governor James Stirling in 1829, soon after the river's discovery by explorers Alexander Collie and Lieutenant William Preston RN.